wchiquito/jj-for-everyone.github.io/src/rebase.md

 # Rebasing

-Now that Bob is happy with his second commit, he tries to push it to the remote:
+Now that Bob is happy with his second commit, he tries to push it to the remote.
+It will fail just like it did for Alice earlier:

 ```sh
 jj bookmark move main --to @-
 jj git push
 ```

-As you might've already guessed, Bob gets the same error message as Alice did earlier.
-He also decides to follow the hint of fetching from the remote (after watching some cat videos):
+The solution for Bob is to fetch from the remote, just like it was for Alice:

 ```sh
 jj git fetch